top of page

 6. VCRP does not apply to products like sunscreen which are regulated as drugs.
 Those must meet strict drug regulations and fall outside the category of cosmetics.

 7. Changes to a brand name or ingredients should be submitted within 60 days after the product enters commercial distribution.
-A CPIS should be discontinued within 180 days after discontinuance of commercial distribution becomes known to you.
+A CPIS should be discontinued within 180 days after the discontinuance of commercial distribution becomes known to you.

 Should you decide to move forward with this process, it is important to ensure that you meet all of the requirements listed above first.
 Gather all information and documentation in advance of filing to ensure a smooth process.